Migueliot1/geom_game/README.md

 # geom_game
-Geometry game in which player guesses
+Geometry game in which player guesses a spot inside given coordinates